raptor4694/SpongyProtectionStones/README.md

 ### TODO LIST

+There are some @NeedsCleanup in the code!

 Ordered by Priority

 ##### TODO:
-+ set owner command
-+ protection break
 + API
 + "Probably" List of all protections in the server, make a custom loading pagination that takes information while scrolling

 #### PROGRESS:
++ protection break
++ set owner command
 + flags (Need to implement more complex flags)

 #### NEED TESTING: